 Triangle Park

-Triangle Park sits on a 1/3-acre parcel at the junction of Southville Road, Rt.
-85, and River Street in the center of Cordaville (Southborough, MA).
-A welcome change transformed a former MBTA gravel yard into a tree-canopied spot to relax.
+Triangle Park sits on a 1/3-acre parcel in the center of Cordaville.
+The problem the village faced was how to make the best of a former MBTA railyard with, lurking below the surface, all the contaminants one could imagine.
+A welcome change transformed a former gravel yard into a tree-canopied spot to relax.
 The park is the result of a design competition to create a gateway to the 19th century village.
-It features Corten steel arcs that form a series of spaces to relax and a welcoming sign for those passing through or stopping by.
-The arcs reflect the historic mill-wheel powered by the old Concord River (now the Sudbury River).
-High granite curbs outline the former horse stable, and the woolen mills’ historic bell is once again on display.
+It features Corten steel arcs, some of which include planters, to form a series of spaces to relax and regenerate.
+The arcs reflect the historic mill-wheel powered by the nearby river.
+High granite curbs outline the former historic horse stable, and the woolen mills’ historic bell is once again on display.

 Collaboration